iruka-/UEFI_Basic64/README.md

 # UEFI Basic
 A simple BASIC language intepreter that runs on UEFI.
+Feel free to submit a pull request.
 ## Requirements
 The gcc compiler for x64\_64 mingw platform (x86\_64-w64-mingw32-gcc).
 ## Compilation